 Organized aggressions against private property

-Of all 36 ways to get out of trouble, the best way is...to leave. — Chinese proverb
+Of all 36 ways to get out of trouble, the best way is...to leave. — Chinese proverb.

-The wrong of any individual action is easily observed, but if bad actions are executed systematically at a massive scale by an organised group of people that is established in a position of domination, then the wrong may be not so easily identifiable.
+The wrong of any individual action is easily observed, but if bad actions are executed systematically at a big scale by an organised group of people that is established in a position of domination, then the wrong may be not so easily identifiable.

-Through propaganda, the aggression is usually disguised as a means for a supposed "greater good" or necessity.
+The dominant group justifies aggressions as a means for a supposed "greater good" or necessity.

 The more righteous a person or group thinks they are, the more they are willing to justify evil in the name of that righteousness — Nick Szabo.

-But no end justifies the violation of rights.
+No end justifies the violation of rights.
 Respecting people and their freedom is always the grater good and the most important end.

 First, do not harm.